camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/08-spin/02-configuring-spin-integration.html.md

 ### Configuring the Spin Process Engine Plugin

-`camunda-engine-plugin-spin` contains a class called `org.camunda.spin.plugin.SpinProcessEnginePlugin` that can be registered with a process engine using the [plugin mechanism](ref:/guides/user-guide/#process-engine-process-engine-plugins).
+`camunda-engine-plugin-spin` contains a class called `org.camunda.spin.plugin.impl.SpinProcessEnginePlugin` that can be registered with a process engine using the [plugin mechanism](ref:/guides/user-guide/#process-engine-process-engine-plugins).
 For example, a `bpm-platform.xml` file with the plugin enabled would look as follows:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>